 And that work of local business owners has laid the foundations for investment and support for innovative solutions and projects of the future.

 “There's a lot more to come and I see some wonderful things ahead for all sectors and markets,” Paul said.
-“The agricultural loan scheme has been recapitalised, which is a great opportunity for the sector to think about how it can invest and develop its businesses.
+“The Agricultural Loan Scheme has been recapitalised, which is a great opportunity for the sector to think about how it can invest and develop its businesses.
 With grants that may be on their way, there should be the same opportunities for all markets.”

 Paul and his team at Jersey Business say they are impressed by how businesses operate and the innovation being fostered across sectors.